-Jesus actually uses the phrase “you will be liable to [or burn in] the fires of Gehenna.”
-Gehenna is the Aramaic name for the Valley of Hinnom, which is located on the south side of Jerusalem.”
+Jesus actually used the phrase “you will be liable to [or burn in] the fires of Gehenna.”
+Gehenna is the Aramaic name for the Valley of Hinnom, which is located on the south side of Jerusalem.
 It was, for a time, the constantly smoldering city dump.
 But in Old Testament times, some Jews sacrificed to idols there.
 King Manasseh (reigned 696-642 BC), Hezekiah’s son, “sacrificed his own sons in the fire in Hinnom Valley” (2 Chronicles 33:6).
-Later, in 586 BC, Babylonian invaders from what is now Iraq leveled the Jewish cities including Jerusalem and erased the Jewish nation from the world map.
+Later, in 586 BC, Babylonian invaders from what is now Iraq leveled the Jewish cities, including Jerusalem, and erased the Jewish nation from the world map.
 Some Jews considered that as God’s judgment on their nation’s lingering idolatry.
 For the Jews, Hinnom Valley became a synonym for God’s judgment, much like 9/11, for Americans, refers to the September 11, 2001 terrorist attack on the twin towers in New York City.
-English Bible translators created the word “hell” to express the idea that “Gehenna” means more than a valley, but that it’s points to God’s judgment.
+English Bible translators created the word hell to express the idea that Gehenna means more than a valley; it points to God’s judgment.

 See note for 5:22.

-This is implied.
-A more literal paraphrase would simply refer to “whoever compels you” instead of referring to a Roman soldier.
+This instruction is implied.
+A more literal paraphrase would simply refer to “whoever compels you,“ instead of referring to a Roman soldier.
 However, the taxes that Romans collected didn’t pay for everything the army needed.
 Soldiers could requisition from locals whatever they needed.
-This included ordering them to help with something such as carrying their gear.
+This included ordering them to help with something, such as carrying their gear.

 Matthew says Jesus preached what became his most famous sermon, the Sermon on the Mount, “on a mountainside” (5:1).
 Luke says Jesus preached the same sermon from “a level field” (6:17).
 Take a look at the map for Matthew 5 that shows the Mount of Beatitudes and nearby Capernaum.
 And search the internet for pictures of the terrain showing the site where a long tradition says this sermon took place.
 Do you see any way to explain the apparent discrepancy?